What You Mean We?: Overview

 Originally produced as a segment of the PBS arts series Alive from Off Center, the film runs a little less than a half-hour and is broken into several segments.

-The film begins with Anderson being interviewed on a faux talk show (the interviewer's voice is provided by Spalding Gray), talking about how her popularity and workload has become too much for one person to handle.
+Following an excerpt from her 1986 concert movie, Home of the Brave (a performance of the instrumental "Late Show," which also features William S. Burroughs), the film begins with Anderson being interviewed on a faux talk show; the interviewer's voice is provided by Spalding Gray, talking about how her popularity and workload has become too much for one person to handle.
 So, after speaking to some scientists, she has cloned herself.
 The Clone is introduced: due to some complications in the process, however, the Clone is only about half the size of Anderson, and has distinctive male characteristics (like a mustache) and an electronically distorted voice.
 Anderson plays a dual role as the Clone, and the voice distortion she uses is the same as that which she often used in her early 1980s performances when she wished to affect a male persona on stage (which eventually was named Fenway Bergamot).
 After a few moments, Anderson begs out of the interview claiming to be late for a photo session, leaving the Clone to carry the interview as the opening credits roll.